nogibjj/aryanpoonacha-gpt2chatbot-finalproject/README.md

 ![Architecture](images/diagram.png)

+## IaC And Data Engineering

+The SQL database is optimized to specifically store the basic, minimized form of data required for the application.
+The Dockerfile and devcontainer are set up so that the project can be easily built within a container pushed to Docker hub, that can then push the project to be deployed at an appropriate hosting service.
+This allows for a serverless framework that is flexible and resource-efficient.

 ## Conclusion and Recommendations

 This project demonstrates the simple nature of GPT 2 and provides a clean and basic interface to chat with what is already considered to be an outdated version of itself, providing a simple archived way to interact with very old forms of GPT and see how other people around the world do as well.